 Opera can’t seem to get a break.
 They get to make all these browser innovations and come up with original ideas and still sits at the bottom of the barrel in browser usage stats.
 In some ways Opera browser is a lot like Linux; they are really good (some could argue that they are the best) at what they do but no one seems to know enough to even give it a fair shot.
 I was also guilty in this, but I am also not a normal browser user as I switch back and forth from one browser to another on a different platform to check out and test drive what new features and innovations are going on in the browser market.

-Having used all major browser (IE, Chrome, FF, Opera) for extended time, I can tell you that modern browsers have reached a stage where you can hardly distinguish one another when it comes to performance and in recent case they even look and work a lot similar with minimalistic UI and the way tabs functions.
+Having used all major browser (IE, Chrome, FF, Opera) for an extended time, I can tell you that modern browsers have reached a stage where you can hardly distinguish one another when it comes to performance and in recent case, they even look and work a lot similar with minimalistic UI and the way tabs functions.
 However, one browser that really stands out is Opera, not only does it come with a set of features that are unique with Opera, it also has all the goodies you come to expect from other more widely used browsers out there.
 Don’t get me wrong, these unique features are also available on other browsers as a second thought, in the form of extensions.
 But most of us who are heavy users of browser add-ons or extensions know very well what extensions can do to browser performance.
-As a matter of fact, even if you don’t take extensions into consideration and just look at memory usage of top 4 browsers you will still find opera to be more responsive and a better manager of memory with all the added built-in features.
+As a matter of fact, even if you don’t take extensions into consideration and just look at the memory usage of top 4 browsers you will still find opera to be more responsive and a better manager of memory with all the added built-in features.

 Let’s look at some of the top built-in Opera Browser features only available on Opera (pre-installed):